 Punishment for Robbery

 The elements of physical force and fear mean robbery is considered a serious crime (even when compared with other theft offenses), making it a felony in all jurisdictions, punishable by more than one year in prison.
 Usually, sentences handed down after a robbery conviction end up being much longer than one year, especially in cases involving armed robbery or robberies where a victim suffered harm or injury.
-To learn more about punishments and sentences in criminal cases, check out Nolo's How Criminal Sentencing Works FAQ.
+To learn more about punishments and sentences in criminal cases, check out Nolo's <a href=">How Criminal Sentencing Works FAQ.

 Robbery: State Law Example